awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. Make sure that the IAM role that your file share uses to access the S3 bucket includes permissions for operations such as `s3:GetObjectAcl` and `s3:PutObjectAcl`\.
 In addition, make sure that the IAM role includes a trust policy that allows your account to assume that IAM role\.
 For an example of such a trust policy, see [Granting Access to an Amazon S3 Bucket](#grant-access-s3)\.

+   If your file share uses an existing role to access the S3 bucket, you should include permissions for `s3:GetObjectAc`l and `s3:PutObjectAcl` operations\.
+The role also needs a trust policy that allows your account to assume this role\.
+For an example of such a trust policy, see [Granting Access to an Amazon S3 Bucket](#grant-access-s3)\.

 1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **Give bucket owner full control** in the **Object metadata** settings in the **Configure file share setting** dialog box\.